Node-RED is a programming tool for wiring together hardware devices, APIs and online services.

 Node-RED can be used with the following nodes:

-This represents a configuration node that authenticates all calls made to Orchestrator and automatically refreshes API tokens when needed.
-The following fields are required:
+A configuration node that authenticates all calls made to Orchestrator and automatically refreshes API tokens when needed.

-- Tenant - The tenant name of your Orchestrator instance.
+- URL: The URL of your Orchestrator instance.

-- Password - The password of the provided user.
+- Password: Your password.
 This value is encrypted when the flow is saved.

 The request node is a wrapper of the full Orchestrator API which allows any request to be made.
 This node is currently compatible with v2018.4 and can be used with Organizational Units (experimental feature).
 The following fields are required: